stoplightio/spectral/docs/getting-started/3-rulesets.md

 ## Anatomy of a Ruleset

-A ruleset is a JSON or YAML file ([often the file will be called `.spectral.yaml`](../guides/2-cli.md#using-a-ruleset-file)), and there are two main parts.
+A ruleset is a JSON, YAML, or JavaScript file ([often the file will be called `.spectral.yaml`](../guides/2-cli.md#using-a-ruleset-file)), and there are two main parts.

 ### Rules